wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 3.2.2 =
+* Bug fix: if the page defines the window.onunload event, Nelio is now able to deal with it.
+* Bug fix: script for loading alternatives is no longer included if we're using PHP cookies.

 = 3.2.1 =
 * **New Feature**.
 We added a new setting for controlling de amount of page